mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 ---

 {% include verse.html
 text="You also be patient.
-Establish your hearts, for the coming of the Lord is at hand.
+Establish your hearts, for **the coming of the Lord is at hand**.
 Don't grumble, brothers, against one another, so that you won't be judged. **Behold, the judge stands at the door.**" verse="James 5:8-9"
 %}